CNU-Bot-Group/Eq_Bot/README.md

-# Eq.Bot: A Universal SE(2) Equivariant Framework for Robotic Manipulation
+# Eq.Bot: Enhance Robotic Manipulation Learning via Group Equivariant Canonicalizationn

 Eq.Bot is a model-agnostic solution that can be integrated with existing multi-modal architectures (both CNN-based and Transformer-based) without requiring architectural modifications.
 It works by transforming observations into a canonical space, applying an existing policy, and mapping the resulting actions back to the original space.